;

 • Completely cool the rhubarb dream bars before cutting into them.

-• Serve them up fancy when entertaining - Add a scoop of vanilla ice cream or a dollop of Cashew Cream Yogurt (recipe coming soon) and a strawberry on top of one of these rhubarb dream bars.
-Strawberry ice cream is tasty, too, for raising the strawberry-rhubarb flavor profile that everyone praises.
+• Serve them up fancy when entertaining—Add a scoop of vanilla ice cream or a dollop of Cashew Cream Yogurt (recipe coming soon) and a strawberry on top of one of these rhubarb dream bars.
+Strawberry ice cream is tasty, too, raising the strawberry-rhubarb flavor profile that everyone praises.

 Measuring Rhubarb